Heat Pump vs Furnace

 - Electric rates matter — at Rocky Mountain Power's residential tier, the math works; some out-of-state utilities won't

-Homes already needing AC replacement, homes on tight building envelopes, customers who want to maximize tax credits and don't mind paying more upfront for lower operating cost.
+Homes already needing AC replacement, homes on tight building envelopes, customers who want to capture the wattsmart utility rebate and don't mind paying more upfront for lower operating cost.

 Furnace